-We calmed him down, eventually, by me accepting a lifetime ban from the Princess Alice and appealing to his Irish origins in search for solidarity with a movement that was against racism in the British Empire, but I think the lifetime ban clinched it.
-So, I walked the mile home clanking with change in a metal cashbox, feeling proud to have launched my showbiz career for a worthy cause. …
+We calmed him down, eventually, by me accepting a lifetime ban from The Princess Alice and appealing to his Irish origins in search for solidarity with a movement that was against racism in the British Empire, but I think the lifetime ban clinched it.
+So, I walked the mile home clanking with the change in a metal cash box, feeling proud to have launched my showbiz career for a worthy cause. …

-I think the RAR movement opened up politics and political action to hundreds of thousands of young people who would not have been involved through the traditional politics of the left.
+I think the RAR movement opened up politics and political action to hundreds of thousands of young people who would not have been involved with the traditional politics of the left.

 |Carol Grimes, today|

 Carol Grimes and the Boogie Band once again delivered a rocking set to a delighted crowd who had turned up and put their money where other put their mouths.
 A tight hard working seven-piece band who enjoy a good blowing, funky evening, as much as the audience, they should be seen by more people, especially as they are fronted by one of the best female blues/soul singers the country has yet produced.